craftingcity/The-Known-World/Game Notes/Campaign Rosters/The Secretkeepers.md

 # Adventures of 'The Secretkeepers'
 ## People
 ##### Zipper, the 22nd Subject
-- born into the Ideology Correction Corps [[Kohnstamm]] Experimental Genetics program
+- born into the Ideology Correction Corps in [[Kohnstamm]] via the Experimental Genetics program
 - boy do we fucking hate those guys, killed all my homies growing up - ive seen my closest friend butchered, and i was forced to eat them
 - military man with a military plan
 ##### Wren, the Water Genasi Scout (**RIP**)